eriklarko/threadwell/docs/Project_Scope.md

 ## What will it be built with?

 Threadwell will be a mobile app for both iPhone and Android, built using React Native.

+### App architecture

+The app is designed to be kind of dumb - or a presentation layer to rich data.
+We'll have a bunch of models on the backend analyzing the books and generating data that the app will use for its features.

+While developing the app we will use stubbed data files, likely json for the smart rewind, How's here and Dossier features.

+The AMA feature will require some sort of direct LLM call, but we can assume that's a black box for now.